thewizardplusplus/micro/tools/atom-plugin/language-micro/readme.md

-\# | a hash setter (a call of `#` function with a string first argument) cl | a class constructor (a function that returns a hash table) me | a class method (a hash table pair with a function in its value)
+\# | a hash setter (a call of `#` function with a string first argument) cl | a class constructor (a function that returns a hash table) me | a class method (a hash table pair with a function in its value) ll | a code for a passage through a list

 ## License